davidhassell/cmip7repack/README.md

 DESCRIPTION
     For each netCDF-4 FILE, cmip7repack will

-    1) Collate all of the B-trees to a contiguous block at the start of the file.
+    * Collate all of the B-trees to a contiguous block at the start of the file.

-    2) Rechunk the time coordinate variable, if it exists, to have a single compressed chunk.
+    * Rechunk the time coordinate variable, if it exists, to have a single compressed chunk.

-    3) Rechunk the time_bounds coordinate variable, if it exists, to have a single compressed chunk.
+    * Rechunk the time_bounds coordinate variable, if it exists, to have a single compressed chunk.

-    4) Optionally rechunk the leading axis of the data variable to a given chunk size, but only if the original chunk size is smaller than the new value.
+    * OPTIONAL.
+Rechunk the leading axis of the data variable to a given chunk size if the new size is larger than the original data variable chunk size.

     -d size  Also rechunk the data variable to have the given uncompressed chunk size (in bytes), but only if the